stackbuilders/tutorials/tutorials/haskell/ghc-optimization-and-fusion/tutorial.md

 files, because they contain information in not very friendly form: you can execute it, but you cannot generally reason about it.

-To keep additional information about a compiled module, GHC creates also what is called “interface files”, which contain info like what GHC was used to compile it, list of modules given module depends on, list of things it exports and imports, and other stuff; most importantly, interface files contain bodies of inlineable functions (actual “unfoldings”) from compiled module, so GHC can use them to do “cross-module” inlining.
-This is an important thing to understand: **we cannot inline a function if we don't have its body verbatim** (remember, GHC inlines functions without any processing, as they are!), and unless function body in dumped in an interface file, we only have object code which cannot be used for inlining.
+To keep additional information about a compiled module, GHC also creates “interface files”, which contain info like what GHC was used to compile it, list of modules that the compiled module depends on, list of things it exports and imports, and other stuff; most importantly, interface files contain the bodies of inlineable functions (actual “unfoldings”) from the compiled module, so GHC can use them to do “cross-module” inlining.
+This is an important thing to understand: **we cannot inline a function if we don't have its body verbatim** (remember, GHC inlines functions without any processing, as they are!), and unless the function's body is dumped in an interface file, we only have object code which cannot be used for inlining.

-With this knowledge, we are prepared now to learn how to manually control inlining.
+With this knowledge, we are now prepared to learn how to manually control inlining.

 #### How to control inlining

-GHC allows certain level of flexibility regarding inlinig, so there are several ways to tell the compiler that some function should be inlined (and even **where** it should be inlined).
+GHC allows certain level of flexibility regarding inlining, so there are several ways to tell the compiler that some function should be inlined (and even **where** it should be inlined).
 Since we've just spoken about interface files, it makes sense to first introduce the `INLINEABLE` pragma.